CSpanias/cspanias.github.io/_posts/2024-01-09-OverTheWire - Natas (0-10).md

 ![](natas10_source.png){: .normal}

-Now the developer removes the usual characters that are used for a [command injection](https://cspanias.github.io/posts/DVWA-Command-Injection/#command-injection) attack, such as `;`, `|`, and `&`.
-We can leverage the `grep` utility itself this time, since our input is still passed directly to it.
+Now the developer filters our input and removes characters that are commonly used for a [command injection](https://cspanias.github.io/posts/DVWA-Command-Injection/#command-injection) attack, such as `;`, `|`, and `&`.
+Howenver, we can leverage the `grep` utility itself this time, since our input is still passed directly to it.

 We can use the regex `.*` which matches any sequence of characters and then search for `/etc/natas_webpass/natas11` and `dictionary.txt` (which is already within the command).
 This will result in grepping everything that matches these 2 strings: